planning a trip to french polynesia

 Where is French Polynesia?

-Far, far away, … distance is relative, but anyway everything is far away.
+Far, far away, … distance is relative, but everything is far away anyway.
 French Polynesia is located in the middle (literally) of the Pacific Ocean.
 On average 8h of flight from almost anywhere.
-Travel to French Polynesia means, therefore, having patience, to face many hours of flight, but all this time travel will pay, and you will know an extraordinary place, which is surely so by its remoteness.
+Traveling to French Polynesia means: having a lot of patience, facing many hours of flight, but all this time travel will pay, and you will know an extraordinary place, which is surely so by its remoteness.

 French Polynesia map mundi